frederick-m-k/mfcc_plotter/README.md

             - currently working on this
         - toolbar above new dropdown menus for every death star
     - additional thought -> info menu in middle of toolbar (where craftyy man go for theirb afterwork beer)
-- clean code and make view and model as classes
-    - missing cleanup: view
-    - model and view not classes yet

 ### Gedanken zum Treffen